NAHJ/2018-coding-track/src/pages/blog/2018-07-06-hello-javascript.md

 Let's break down and annotate the previous example with this in mind.

-<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-002?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="400px" width="100%" src="https://repl.it/@erikreyna/js-002?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Let's make this example a bit more complicated, let's introduce a bit of complexity to this example.

 Looking at this, what do you think the answer will be?
 You can cheat and run the example if you want.

-<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-003?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="400px" width="100%" src="https://repl.it/@erikreyna/js-003?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Depending on how you look at it, it can be 41 or 60.
 But there is only one correct answer because of something that is called [Operator Precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence "MDN - Operator Precedence"), also known as Order of Operations.